Voice - Soprano

 With an equal love of the recital and Oratorio repertoire, Ms. Gassi’s performances in Canada and abroad include Bach's St. John Passion, Bach’s Jauchzet Gott in allen Landen, Brahms' Requiem, Handel's Messiah, Handel’s Saul, Haydn's Lord Nelson Mass, Haydn’s Missa Brevis, Honegger's King David, Pergolesi’s Stabat Mater, Purcell’s Ode to St. Cecilia, Schubert’s Mass in G, Rutter’s Magnificat, Vaughan Williams’ Mass in G and Serenade to Spring.

-Ms. Gassi sang as soloist and in ensemble with the acclaimed Elmer Iseler Singers, “Canada's esteemed professional choir, known for the unique beauty of their sound,” performing in Canada, U.S.A., Germany and the Orient.
+Ms. Gassi sang as soloist and in ensemble with the acclaimed Elmer Iseler Singers, performing in Canada, U.S.A., Germany and Asia.
 She was honoured to sing under Dr. Elmer Iseler and guest conductors, Helmut Rilling, Sir David Willcocks, Andrew Davis, Eric Kunzel, Seiji Ozawa.